 - Amounts and terms.
 Personal loans from banks and traditional financial institutions are generally for larger amounts and for longer terms.
 You'd typically find personal loans over $5,000 for terms of one year or more, whereas payday loans are generally for less than $2,000 and have terms between 16 days and one year.

 - Fees.
 Banks and credit unions are exempt from the fee restriction imposed on small amount lenders.
-This means they can charge more than 24% on loans if they choose to.
+This means they can charge more on loans if they choose to.

-- Bad credit.
+- Bad credit history.
 Few traditional banks offer personal loans to those with bad credit, especially if that loan was unsecured.
 However, lenders offering smaller, quick loans look more at the applicant's ability to repay rather than black marks on their credit file.

+- Employment.
 If you're employed, you'll need to submit details regarding your occupation and your employer's details.
-If you receive income from Centrelink you will need to provide information about this.
+If you receive income from Centrelink, you will need to provide this information.

-Lenders usually need to check 90 days' worth of your bank statements and also need account details to send you your loan.
+- Banking details.
+Lenders usually need to check 90 days' worth of your bank statements plus account details to send you your loan.

 If you find yourself in need of a quick loan, there are options available.
-By comparing lenders you can find a loan that will work for you and that will get you the money when you need it.
+Different lenders have different terms, so compare your options and see whether such a loan might work for you.
 Start your comparison and apply today.

 What can I use my quick loan for?